The gravitational tensor or gravitational field tensor, (sometimes

 where

-is the density of the moving mass, is
+is the density of the moving mass,

-the mass current density.
+is the mass current density.

 According

-to the first of these equations, the gravitational field strength is generated
+to the first of these equations, the gravitational field strength is generated by

-change in time of the gravitational field strength vector.
+in time of the gravitational field strength vector.

-Gravitational four-force acting
+Gravitational four-force acting on the mass

-a body can be expressed in terms of the gravitational field tensor and the 4-velocity of
+terms of the gravitational field tensor and the 4-velocity of the body:

 This